Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Error_while_connecting_user.md

 **Step 1**

-1. Connect the user to their MS Teams account using the `/msteams connect` slash command.
+1. Any error occured while connecting the user to their MS Teams account.
-2. Click and open the RHS.

-**Step 2**

-1. Disconnect the user from their MS Teams account using the `/msteams disconnect` slash command.
-2. Click and open the RHS.

 **Expected**

-The user account on MM should get connected to the account on MS Teams in the RHS on MM.
-After step 2, the user should be able to view the `Connect your Microsoft Teams account` modal in the RHS on MM and the account should get disconnected.
+The user should be able to view the `connect account` button in the RHS with the toast message in RHS regarding the failure of the connection due to an error.